 The receptionist will collect your paperwork, insurance cards, and photo identification.
+We will request to take a photo of you for your chart.
 You will be asked to electronically sign documents in your medical chart.
 These documents include consent to bill your insurance carrier and provide them with medical records, consent for our practice to view your prescription benefits and medication history, and a review of your privacy contact information.

 Will I have an exam?

 Yes, most patients will have an internal pelvic exam.

 How long will I be in the office?

 Every patient and diagnosis are different, but new patient appointments typically last 1-2 hours.

 **Our medical practice is committed to teaching the future generations of medical practitioners.
 A nursing/medical student or a medical resident under the physician’s direct supervision may be involved in your care**